ErikReider/SwayOSD/README.md

 # SwayOSD

-A OSD window for common actions like volume and capslock.
+A OSD window for common actions like volume, playback and capslock.

 This is my first time coding in Rust so fixes and improvements are appreciated :)